Power of Pictures and Diagrams in a Business Communication

 My personal discovery path to visualization

-In my previous job (I worked in an IT field, in data science company), I always admired brochures of other IT company that contained a nicely designed schema visuals.
-Such materials stood out, especially in a field of IT, where it’s common to write lengthy articles.
+In my previous job (I worked in the IT field, in a data science company), I always admired brochures of other IT companies that contained a nicely designed schema visual.
+Such materials stood out, especially in the field of IT, where it’s common to write lengthy articles.

 Later I started adding more and more such visual diagrams in brochures and presentations I produced.
-And I could see a huge the difference.
+And I could see a huge difference.
 The materials were easier to understand, plus they have been more eye-catchy.
-From that moment I discovered that this is a think, I want to work on.
-To help other people communicate better using the simple visuals.
+From that moment I discovered that this is a thing, I want to work on.
+To help other people communicate better using simple visuals.

 When I discovered and read a book by Dan Roam: On the Back of the Napkin, I found there is a whole movement in this direction.

-I believe such concept visualization is a very needed skill for any business communicator, be it manager, marketer or salesmen.
-My personal mission it to encourage others to draw on every occasion.
+I believe such concept visualization is a very needed skill for any business communicator, be it a manager, marketer, or salesman.
+My personal mission is to encourage others to draw on every occasion.
 Just to name a few:

 - When explaining ideas to clients or colleagues over a table

-- When making presentation on a team meeting
+- When making a presentation at a team meeting

 - When presenting to a wider public, at a conference or webinar